mehulagg/gitlab/doc/administration/maintenance_mode/internal_working.md

 The guards are placed in the following places in the code:

 1. [the read-only middleware](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/ee/gitlab/middleware/read_only/controller.rb), where the HTTP requests that cause database writes are blocked, unless explicitly allowed.
-1. [Git push access via ssh is denied](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/ee/gitlab/git_access.rb#L13) by returning 401 when `gitlab-shell` POSTs to `/internal/allowed` to check if access is allowed.
+1. [Git push access via SSH is denied](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/ee/gitlab/git_access.rb#L13) by returning 401 when `gitlab-shell` POSTs to `/internal/allowed` to check if access is allowed.
 1. [Container registry authentication service](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/app/services/ee/auth/container_registry_authentication_service.rb#L12), where updates to the container registry are blocked.

 Users with access to the database via the rails console or write access directly to the database can still write to it.